nspcc-dev/neo-go/ROADMAP.md

 breaking changes.
 Consider changing your code/scripts/configurations if you're using anything mentioned here.

-## SecondsPerBlock protocol configuration

-With 0.100.0 version SecondsPerBlock protocol configuration setting was deprecated and replaced by a bit more generic and precise TimePerBlock (allowing for subsecond time).
-An informational message is printed on node startup to inform about this, it's very easy to deal with this configuration change, just replace one line.

-Removal of SecondsPerBlock is scheduled for May-June 2023 (~0.103.0 release).

 ## Services/node address and port configuration

 Version 0.100.0 of NeoGo introduces a multiple binding addresses capability to